|

 twice.
 If breeders are proudly announcing that this is the 3rd

-or 4th breeding of the same pair of dogs you should look elsewhere
+or 4th breeding of the same pair of dogs or if they only ever breed the dogs available on their own property you are probably dealing with a backyard breeder and should look elsewhere

 for a puppy.